wizarddewhite/Git-Test/kernel_code_reading/mm/memblock.md

     |                           |   |                           |
     +---------------------------+   +---------------------------+

-For example, corrent status of the memblock is:
+For example, current status of the memblock is:
 1. There are three memory regions in the system, [start1/2/3, end1/2/3)
 2. And two of them are allocated, [start1/2, end1/2)

-In case you want to release [start2, end2), no changes to memblock.memory while it will not be in memblock.reserved any more.
+In case you want to release [start2, end2), no changes to memblock.memory, just remove [start2, end2) from memblock.reserved.

 Ok, hope this may help you to get a whole picture about memblock :-)